doocs/leetcode/solution/1300-1399/1350.Students With Invalid Departments/README_EN.md

 | 4    | Jasmine  |
 | 3    | Steve    |
 +------+----------+
+<strong>Explanation:</strong>

-John, Daiana, Steve and Jasmine are enrolled in departments 14, 33, 74 and 77 respectively. department 14, 33, 74 and 77 doesn&#39;t exist in the Departments table.
+John, Daiana, Steve, and Jasmine are enrolled in departments 14, 33, 74, and 77 respectively. department 14, 33, 74, and 77 do not exist in the Departments table.
 </pre>

 ## Solutions